 CNA Testing Procedures and Applying for CNA Certification in Texas

-Find a testing site and register to take your CNA certification exam.
+Step 1: Register to take your certification exam.

-Occasionally, the institution where you received your CNA training will also serve as a testing site.
-You can also find test locations by contacting the designated test conducting organization of this state, which is Pearson Vue.
-You will need to preregister for the exam, you will be required to pay an $83 fee before you will be scheduled a date for test taking.
+Occasionally, the institution where you received your CNA training will also serve as a testing site, but you can also find test locations by contacting Pearson Vue.

-If you complete the exam successfully, you will be added to the Texas State Nurse Aide Registry.
-Paper proof will be mailed to your home, or you can print your certificate out on the Internet.
+If you successfully complete both part of the exam, your name will be added to the Texas State Nurse Aide Registry.
+Paper proof of this accomplishment will be mailed to your home, or you can print your certificate via the Internet.

 CNA job openings in Texas are expected to grow by 28% over the next decade.
-On average, the CNA salary within the state is $22,000 annually.
+On average, the CNA salary within the state is reported as being $22,000 annually.
 However, increased salaries are found in various locales throughout Texas.
 For example, the Bureau of Labor Statistics revealed that Tyler, Texas represented one of the highest-paying metropolitan areas for this occupation in the U.S. in 2015.